JJH: How it rolls in the boys’ club (excerpt)

 “Look forward to it.
 When can I meet him?”

-She cocked her head to one side as if considering how to respond, then spoke slowly, “Okay, I should be able to get familiar with how the department collects and retrieves information by then.”
+She cocked her head to one side as if considering how to respond, then spoke slowly, “Okay, I should be able to get familiar with how the department collects and manages information by then.”

 “Incidentally, what sport did you get a scholarship in?”